2023 Government shutdown update

 The government shutdown affects so many people.
 We love seeing how organizations are showing love and respect to those struggling right now by giving back, even through free museum admission.

-Four of our favorite Washington DC museums to pay for dive into a little espionage, the history of buildings, great photos taken across the globe, and innovations in art.
+Four of our favorite Washington DC museums to pay for will stay open.
+Now is your chance to dive into a little espionage, the history of buildings, great photos taken across the globe, and innovations in art.

 National Building Museum